kubernetes/contributor-site/content/en/blog/2025/sig-apps-spotlight.md

 **Sandipan: Hello, could you start by telling us a bit about yourself, your role, and your journey within the Kubernetes community that led to your current roles in SIG Apps?**

-**Maciej**: Hey, my name is Maciej, and I’m one of the leads for SIG-Apps.
-Aside from this role, you can also find me helping [SIG-CLI](https://github.com/kubernetes/community/tree/master/sig-cli#readme) and also being one of the Steering Committee members.
+**Maciej**: Hey, my name is Maciej, and I’m one of the leads for SIG Apps.
+Aside from this role, you can also find me helping
+[SIG CLI](https://github.com/kubernetes/community/tree/master/sig-cli#readme) and also being one of the Steering Committee members.
 I’ve been contributing to Kubernetes since late 2014 in various areas, including controllers, apiserver, and kubectl.